 Prototyping forgives everything.
 The real reckoning comes later — when the project shifts to production, when tests need reconciling, when every shortcut taken in month two is still there in month eight waiting to collect.

 Choosing clean structure early is the right call.
 It's also the harder one.
-And when the tooling to support that choice doesn't exist, the path gets narrow very fast.
+And when the tooling to support that choice doesn't exist or is tough to build with what is at hand, the path gets narrow very fast.

 Blueprint looked like the way out — fast, visual, forgiving.
 And it is, if you're comfortable letting data stay loose and structure stay soft.
 A lot of projects live there and ship just fine.

-The ecosystem was missing the minimal tooling needed to walk that path cleanly.
-Refusing to go messy meant stopping until it was there.
+The ecosystem was missing the minimal tooling needed to surf that path cleanly.
+Refusing to go messy and slow meant stopping until it was there.
 It wasn't.
 So it got built.

 These plugins are not side experiments.
 They are the infrastructure projects run on — and tools developers have longed to get.
 Correctness and clean editor integration are the baseline — not the goal.